 - Kraft paper is very inexpensive.

-- There are lots of different sizes from 15cm x 15cm to 100cm x 100cm.
+- There are many different sizes, from 15cm x 15cm to 100cm x 100cm.
 You can even get giant rolls of it.

 - One of the most generic types of paper.